 This is the first feature film I’ve made, it was my final project for FAMU.
-It was a collaborative effort, a collegue of mine, Bruno Hájek, wrote the story and then Bruno, Jakub Felcman and myself reworked it into a script.
-The actors are professionals from the theatre.
-As for the actual process, we did rehersals for many weeks, changing the script along the way.
+It was a collaborative effort, a colleague of mine, Bruno Hájek, wrote the story and then Bruno, Jakub Felcman and myself reworked it into a script.
+The actors are professionals from the theater.
+As for the actual process, we did rehearsals for many weeks, changing the script along the way.
 Then we made the final film.

 How does the title of the film translate literally?

-What was the most important thing you learnt at film school ?
+What was the most important thing you learned at film school ?

 I really liked my film school because it was only students working on all the projects.
 In a lot of schools there are a mixture of professionals and students so the videos are wonderful looking straight away.
 However, this doesn’t necessarily reflect the reality of learning to make a film.
 At my school you start off by making short films, then we gradually begin working on longer films.
 The important thing is that the whole crew is made up of students – this way you see how the films will look from the beginning.